-Each repeater station must be capable of receiving, processing and transmitting classical and quantum information.
-For this, some specific protocols are employed, considering the following points: \begin{itemize} \item Firstly, entanglement must be established between adjacent nodes. \item Next, entanglement swapping must takes place at the repeater stations such that qubits at the end nodes are instantaneously entangled. \item After that, error correction takes place, in which few strongly entangled states are generated from weakly entangled states by process known as \textit{entanglement distillation} or \textit{purification} \cite{bennett1996purification}.
+Each repeater station must be capable of receiving, processing, and transmitting classical and quantum information.
+For this, some specific protocols are employed, considering the following points: \begin{itemize} \item Firstly, entanglement must be established between adjacent nodes. \item Next, \textit{entanglement swapping} must take place at the repeater stations such that qubits at the end nodes are instantaneously entangled. \item After that, error correction takes place, where few strongly entangled states are generated from weakly entangled states by a process known as \textit{entanglement distillation} or \textit{purification} \cite{bennett1996purification}.
 Multiple copies of weekly entangled states are used by Alice and Bob for distillation.
 By combining all these states, and applying local operation using quantum gates, pure Bell pairs can be generated \cite{hu2021long}.
 So, a two-way classical communication is required to acknowledge both nodes about successful purification. \end{itemize}